Economy of Bulgaria: Cold War period

 During the Socialism era, Bulgarian economy continued to be industrialized, although free market trade substantially decreased, as private market initiatives became state-regulated.
 Still, the Bulgarian economy made significant overall progress in modernizing road infrastructure, airline transportation, as well as developing the tourism sector by building tourist resorts along the Black Sea coast and the mountain regions.

 From the end of World War II until the widespread change of regime in Eastern Europe in November 1989, the Bulgarian Communist Party (BCP) exerted complete economic, social and political control in Bulgaria.
 The party's ascent to power in 1944 had marked the beginning of economic change towards planned economy.
 During that time, Bulgaria followed the Soviet model of economic development more closely than any other member of the Eastern Bloc, while becoming one of the first members of Comecon.
 The new regime shifted the economy type from a predominantly agrarian one towards an industrial economy, while encouraging the relocation of the labour force from the countryside to the cities, thus providing workers for the newly built large-scale industrial complexes.
 At the same time, the focus of Bulgarian international trade shifted from Central Europe to Eastern Europe and the USSR.

 These new policies resulted in impressive initial rates of economic development.
 Bulgarian economy closely resembled that of the Soviet Union.
 Soviet-style centralised planning formed by consecutive five-year plan periods had more immediate benefits there compared to the other Eastern European states where it was first applied in the early 1950s.
+By the mid-1950s, living standards rose significantly, and in 1957 collective farm workers benefited from the first agricultural pension and welfare system in Eastern Europe.
+Bulgaria underwent rapid industrial development from the 1950s onwards.
+Starting with the 1960s, the country's economy appeared profoundly transformed.
 Throughout the postwar period, economic progress was also substantially assisted by a level of internal political stability unseen in other Eastern European countries during the same period.
 That represented a change on the Bulgarian political scene, as political turbulence was common before BCP's ascent to power.